swaptacular/swpt_accounts/protocol.rst

    the prepared transfer) wants the recipient and the sender to see.
 If the transfer is being dismissed, this MUST be ``0``.

+When the server implementation processes the message, it MUST first verify whether the specified prepared transfer exists in server's
+database:

+* *If the prepared transfer does not exist*, the server implementation MUST ignore the message.

+* *If the prepared transfer exists*, the server implementation MUST:

+  1) try to transfer the requested ``committed_amount`` from sender's account to recipient's account;

+  2) remove the prepared transfer record from the server's database;

+  3) unlock the remainder of the secured amount (``sender_locked_amount``), so that it becomes available for other transfers.

+  If the attempted transfer has not been successful

 When the prepared transfer is being finalized (committed or dismissed), the corresponding prepared transfer record SHOULD BE removed from the server's database, the `` and a `FinalizedTransfer`_ message